paolodeangelis/Energy-GNoME/docs/apps/thermoelectrics/userguide.md

 Once you've refined the dataset using filters and rankings, you can export the results:

-* Download table: Save the filtered data as a .CSV file for further analysis in external tools.
+* Download table: Save the filtered data as a .CSV file for further analysis in external tools;
 * CIF files: Download structural data files for specific materials directly from the table.

 ## 5. Additional Resources